-Recommended: "B" or above in Algebra 2
+Prerequisites: B or higher in Algebra 2

 Description: This course is a precalculus level class designed for college-bound students.
 Topics covered in this course are the unit circle, right-triangle trig, trig identities, graphs of trig functions, radian measure, analytical trig, and many applications.